-Master’s students who complete a thesis and all PhD and EdD students must electronically submit their final thesis or dissertation to the Graduate School via ProQuest's ETD submission website.
-This is a requirement for degree conferral.
+An ETD is an electronic version of a thesis or dissertation.
+Master’s students who complete a thesis and all PhD and EdD students must electronically submit their final thesis or dissertation to the Graduate School via the ETD Administrator website.

-|For degree conferral on: ||Sept.
-1, 2019||Feb.
-1, 2020||June 1, 2020|
+|For degree conferral on: ||Feb.
+1, 2020||June 1, 2020||Sept.
+1, 2020|

 In addition to the formal submission of your thesis or dissertation, the following documents must be submitted to the Graduate School for graduation: